 I took a firm grip of his clear plastic bassinet and backed into the hallway.
 Realizing it was my son’s first foray into society, I went into Asian tourist mode.

 Me: This is the hallway, it connects all the rooms.
 In that room is the lady who came in right after your mommy.
 She was in paaaaaaaain.
 That room is where they keep the fentanyl.
 They need to lock it up or else the doctors will take it for personal use.
 There’s the doctor who delivered you.
 There’s the nurse who gave you your first bath.
 There’s a Mexican guy.
-His people are reclaiming America by dominating L&D units like this one.
+His people are reclaiming America by outbirthing the rest of us.

-We rolled into the testing room and queued up behind a Korean woman and her daughter.
+We rolled into the testing room and queued up behind a Korean woman with her new daughter.

 Me: Hi.
 Congratulations.